NikolaGjorgjijoski/Binary-Converter/README.md

 # Binary-Converter
-Convert text to binary or binary to text using python
+Easily Convert text to binary or binary to text using python